dolfolife/dolfolife/user-manual/README.md

 ### Personal Interests

-Outside the domain of my work I read about 4 main topics: cooking, psychology, science, and personal development.
-Here is a un-ordered list of books I read about these topics:
+Outside the domain of my work, I read about 4 main topics: cooking, psychology, science, and personal development.
+Here is a unordered list of books I read about these topics:

 #### Personal Development